obvMellow/Everything-in-Console/README.md

 Make sure you have installed [.NET Framework 4.8.1 Runtime or higher](https://dotnet.microsoft.com/en-us/download/dotnet-framework/net481).

+## Known Issues
+- Only works on Windows
+- Fullscreen apps don't work
+- Size multiplication doesn't work properly with values higher than 1.0

 ## Development

 If you want to contribute to this project, you need the following prerequisites: